dakotamm/research_blog/_posts/2023-08-15-KC-draft-debug-anomaly.md

-# Initial Conditions Progress and Temperature/Salinity Exploration
+# KC Draft Review and Data Anomaly Debugging

 ### Goals From Last Meeting:
 1. Initial conditions for 2017!!!